chainer/chainer.org/_posts/2017-02-08-Performance-of-Distributed-Deep-Learning-Using-ChainerMN.md

   * Weight decay: 0.0001
   * Training epoch: 100

 Notes: these settings follow those of the original ResNet paper [3].
-However, we did NOT  use color nor scale augmentation in training, and10-crop prediction nor fully-convolutional prediction in validation.
+However, we did NOT  use color nor scale augmentation in training, and 10-crop prediction nor fully-convolutional prediction in validation.
 Even under these conditions, ChainerMN achieved 71-72% in top-1 accuracy, which seem to be reasonable accuracy results, to the best of our knowledge.

 * [3] “[Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385)”, Kaiming He et al., CVPR 2016.